-Whether you were once a member of the cast or audience, or purely have an interest to know more about this unique place, please feel free to create topics, ask questions or share memories within the Forum.
+Whether you were once a member of the cast or audience, or purely have an interest to know more about this unique place, please feel free to create topics, ask questions or share memories with us by using the contact page.

 Memory-Pages

-To some members, a few lines in a forum does not suffice the amount of time they were personally involved with the Grange and other members.
+To some members, a few lines does not suffice the amount of time they were personally involved with the Grange and other members.
 As often happens, one memory leads to another, and before too long the equivalent of a few A4 pages has passed and most likely extends far beyond one evening’s thoughts.
-This is where we welcome those longer contributions and hope that to the casual onlooker, cast or audience member, they too may have their own memories to share here, or in the forum.
+This is where we welcome those longer contributions and hope that to the casual onlooker, cast or audience member, they too may have their own memories to share here.
+Please use the contact form to initially reach us, where we can begin the dialogue to understand how you would like your entry recorded.

 Our thanks, then, go to the following for their thoughts preserved . . .